samoeioloo/Prac6-pt2/README.md

 OLXSAM001

 ### Submission files:
-TCP server source code files have are uploaded under the directory as well as short demo videos
+TCP server source code have are uploaded under the server directory as well as short demo videos